 In 2012, the SEC updated the existing single-stock circuit breaker and made it more holistic.
 The objective of this system was to reduce the possibility of a stock market crash and limit the adverse impact of a crash.
 It is an emergency regulatory mechanism.60 Even the Chicago Mercantile Exchange and the Investment Industry Regulatory Organization of Canada (IIROC) use circuit breakers.

 The market-wide circuit breakers were adopted in October 1988 after the Black Monday in 1987, and they were triggered only once, in 1997.
-However, in 2012, the circuit breakers were made applicable on single securities too.
+However, in 2012, the circuit breakers were also made applicable on single securities.
 The new “limit up-limit down” mechanism prevented trades in individual exchange-listed stocks from happening outside a specified price band.
 FINRA and exchanges pre-determined the bands at a percentage level above and below the security’s average price over the immediately preceding five-minute period.

-The evolution of the stock exchanges worldwide makes it very evident that the entire stock market now depends heavily on technology, and this evolution isn’t slowing down anytime soon.
+The evolution of the stock exchanges worldwide makes it evident that the entire stock market now depends heavily on technology, and this evolution isn’t slowing down anytime soon.

-In the future, global exchange operators are likely to aim at various initiatives to streamline operations and boost revenue, which may require adopting innovative technologies such as AI and blockchain.
+Global exchange operators are likely to aim at various initiatives to streamline operations and boost revenue, which may require adopting innovative technologies such as AI and blockchain.

 Sources: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39, 40, 41, 42, 43, 44, 45, 46, 47, 48, 49, 50, 51, 52, 53, 54, 55, 56, 57, 58, 59, 60, 61, 62, 63, 64, 65, 66, 67, 68, 69, 70, 71